jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Qiqqa library storage, database, DropBox (and frenemies), backups and backwards compatibility.md

 Hence we might conclude that step 3 is sufficient to provide a safe and repeatable sharing function **iff step 1 acts as described** -- which it does not.
 At least not today!
 We have currently no way to detect which metadata entry (local or cloud) is the more recent / more valid one and we always pick the cloud copy. ^[ check the source code.
 Anyway, even if this line is wrong, it's still trouble as the point is: Qiqqa cannot determine which entry **should** win, be it ours or theirs.]
 Given that our step 2 **can fail**, while we do **not** have a reliable network-wide clock, there's always the risk of losing records during sync... unless we introduce some sort of record update versioning scheme, i.e. unless we more to a metadata store that has features similar to `git`: if we encounter any edit history that is not ours, we need to merge it.
 And then, in those rarest of cases, we of course hit the same snag as `git`: a merge collision.
 Which requires user activity to 'merge' correctly.
-So... should we simply go and use git for meta storage in the cloud sync space there at least, or do we code our own crude re-imagening of a git-like VCS there?
+So... should we simply go and use git for meta storage in the cloud sync space there at least, or do we code our own crude re-imagining of a git-like VCS there?
 It's bothersome, either way.
 Still, better than git+torrents as that was a cool idea just there but fraught with security/privacy issues re *outsiders*.

 ---